brianellin/bsky-mcp-server/test/thread_examples_results.md

                   <content>
                     2. ranking

-ranking is about the algorithm picking out the noise from the signal. it could be based on hotness (like HN or Reddit), some variation of &quot;top&quot; (like reddit &quot;top for this week&quot; mode), it could be friend-adjacent, or even basic &quot;latest&quot;.
+ranking is about the algorithm picking out the noise from the signal. it could be based on hotness (like HN or Reddit), some variation of "top" (like reddit "top for this week" mode), it could be friend-adjacent, or even basic "latest".
                   </content>
                   Engagement: 99 likes, 1 reposts, 1 replies, 1 quotes
                   <replies>
                     <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum6fd2n" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmmuyum6fd2n" author_name="dan" author_handle="danabra.mov" posted_at="4/12/2025, 8:47:49 AM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum6fc2n">
                       <content>
-                        these things are completely different competencies!! there is absolutely no reason to expect good curators to implement their own ranking algorithms (that&apos;s ridiculous). there&apos;s also absolutely no reason that developers good at ranking stuff should be good at curation
+                        these things are completely different competencies!! there is absolutely no reason to expect good curators to implement their own ranking algorithms (that's ridiculous). there's also absolutely no reason that developers good at ranking stuff should be good at curation

-&quot;feeds&quot; conflate the two
+"feeds" conflate the two
                       </content>
                       Engagement: 130 likes, 7 reposts, 6 replies, 1 quotes
                       <replies>
                         <post type="reply" uri="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyhqgqsk2u" bsky_url="https://bsky.app/profile/ezraboeth.com/post/3lmpyhqgqsk2u" author_name="Ezra🦋" author_handle="ezraboeth.com" posted_at="4/13/2025, 2:27:49 PM" reply_to="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmmuyum6fd2n">
                           <content>
-                            one problem I see is that if a feed is going to both a curator then a ranker the time to generate the feed skeleton could be much longer. what if we could create pre-packaged &quot;black-box&quot; algorithms for curation and ranking, then feedgens import them both at runtime?
+                            one problem I see is that if a feed is going to both a curator then a ranker the time to generate the feed skeleton could be much longer. what if we could create pre-packaged "black-box" algorithms for curation and ranking, then feedgens import them both at runtime?
                           </content>
                           Engagement: 1 likes, 0 reposts, 3 replies
                           <replies>
                             <post type="reply" uri="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyiztifs2u" bsky_url="https://bsky.app/profile/ezraboeth.com/post/3lmpyiztifs2u" author_name="Ezra🦋" author_handle="ezraboeth.com" posted_at="4/13/2025, 2:28:33 PM" reply_to="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyhqgqsk2u">
                               <content>
-                                oh oops this should say &quot;import them both at build time&quot;
+                                oh oops this should say "import them both at build time"
                               </content>
                             </post>
                             <post type="reply" uri="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyhr5wyk2u" bsky_url="https://bsky.app/profile/ezraboeth.com/post/3lmpyhr5wyk2u" author_name="Ezra🦋" author_handle="ezraboeth.com" posted_at="4/13/2025, 2:27:49 PM" reply_to="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyhqgqsk2u">
                               <content>
-                                also, many times the ranking choices you make are educated by the curation algorithm bc you have to know why a post made it into the feed in the first place to know &quot;how well the post fits the feed&quot;, so I&apos;m not sure you can decouple them
+                                also, many times the ranking choices you make are educated by the curation algorithm bc you have to know why a post made it into the feed in the first place to know "how well the post fits the feed", so I'm not sure you can decouple them
                               </content>
                             </post>
                             <post type="reply" uri="at://did:plc:fpruhuo22xkm5o7ttr2ktxdo/app.bsky.feed.post/3lmqkpwasms2k" bsky_url="https://bsky.app/profile/danabra.mov/post/3lmqkpwasms2k" author_name="dan" author_handle="danabra.mov" posted_at="4/13/2025, 7:54:32 PM" reply_to="at://did:plc:pjww3lv3ogt2fvnavri27xgm/app.bsky.feed.post/3lmpyhqgqsk2u">